stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Border Colors (JIT Mode)

-Because Tailwind's [Per-side Border Colors](https://tailwindcss.com/docs/just-in-time-mode#per-side-border-colors) utilities are only generated when JIT mode is enabled, tailwindcss-logical also only generates the following when JIT mode is enabled.
+Because Tailwind's [Per-side Border Colors](https://tailwindcss.com/docs/just-in-time-mode#per-side-border-colors) utilities are only generated when JIT Mode is enabled, tailwindcss-logical also only generates the following when JIT Mode is enabled.

 Utilities are generated for the `border-block-start-color`, `border-block-end-color`, `border-inline-start-color`, and `border-inline-end-color` properties.
 These match the values in your `borderColor`